ird1natris/GCTF-Forensics/README.md

-# 🔍 GCTF Forensic Writeup 🕵️‍♂️
+# 🔍 Girls in CTF Forensic Writeup 🕵️‍♂️

 *A deep dive into forensic analysis challenges from GCTF!*